Alice: “Mom, I know what they did is wrong. But please don’t tell anyone.

 Alice: “It’s none of our business, Mom.
 And if you tell, no one will ever trust us again!”

-Moments earlier, my sixth-grader had anxiously led me to an internet website created by three junior high girls at their small school.
+Moments earlier, my sixth-grader had anxiously led me to a website created by three junior high girls at their small school.
 The “Hotties Slideshow” featured photos of its twelve- and thirteen-year-old authors in a series of provocative poses with accompanying suggestive titles, all set to a steamy pop torch song.
 I winced as I watched it.

 But my daughter assured me that wasn’t even the bad part of the slideshow.
 Suddenly onto the screen burst an unflattering shot of Samantha, one of the girls in her older sister’s 8th-grade class, with a cruel commentary about Samantha’s physical appearance.I supposed I’d known that this was bound to happen sooner or later, one of those big tests of parenthood.
 But somehow I wasn’t prepared.
 What are you supposed to do when you discover that your daughters’ friends are doing things that you believe are wrong—or even dangerous?